We are implementing a number of temporary transport-related measures in Haddington as we come out of lockdown.

 Measures currently under consideration

-- Re-configure Station Road/Hope Park junction to create more space for pedestrians
+- Re-configure Knox Place/Station Road/Hope Park junction to create more space for pedestrian

 More details and the potential to comment on these can be found by viewing our Story Map.